wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-php-get-started.md

 [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F) or [activate your Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).

 >[AZURE.NOTE] See a web app in action.
-[Try Azure Web App](https://tryappservice.azure.com/) immediately and create a short-lived starter app--no credit card required, no commitments.
+[Try App Service](https://tryappservice.azure.com/) immediately and create a short-lived starter app--no credit card required, no commitments.

 ## Create a PHP (Laravel) app on your dev machine